 We rely on third-party suppliers and manufacturers.
-Currently, the Company's silicon products are manufactured at foundries by companies in Taiwan and the United States, and are packaged and tested in Taiwan and China.
-PCBs for active cable products are manufactured by a corporation in Hong Kong, China.
-The Company also uses third-party contractors for assembly of active cable products including contractors in China and Taiwan.
-This pandemic has resulted in the extended shutdown of certain businesses in certain jurisdictions, which have resulted in disruptions or delays to our supply chain.
+Currently, the Company's silicon products are manufactured at foundries by companies in Taiwan and the United States, and are packaged and tested in the U.S. and Taiwan.
+PCBs for certain active cable products are manufactured by a corporation in Hong Kong, China.
+The Company also uses third-party contractors for assembly of active cable products including contractors in Taiwan.
+The pandemic has resulted in the extended shutdown of certain businesses in certain jurisdictions, which have resulted in disruptions or delays to our supply chain.
 These include disruptions from the temporary closure of third-party supplier and manufacturer facilities, interruptions in product supply or restrictions on the export or shipment of our products.
 As a result of COVID-19, we have been unable to satisfy certain customer orders on a timely basis, with some customers experiencing delays in receiving our products.
-There is uncertainty around the duration and breadth of the COVID-19 pandemic, and therefore the ultimate impact on our business, financial condition and operating results cannot be reasonably estimated at this time.
-The outbreak of COVID-19 may also impact customer demand, the availability of key components sourced from certain jurisdictions, logistics flows and the availability of other resources to support critical operations in the Asia Pacific region.
+There is uncertainty around the duration and breadth of the ongoing COVID-19 pandemic, and therefore the ultimate impact on our business, financial condition and operating results cannot be reasonably estimated at this time.
+The continued spread of COVID-19 may also impact customer demand, the availability of key components sourced from certain jurisdictions, logistics flows and the availability of other resources to support critical operations in the Asia Pacific region.